Augmentedjs/create-augmented-app/README.md

 ```
 *root*
 |
-├── */service/* The express hosting service
 ├── */src/*
 │   ├── */application/* Application class, used for the core of the app
 │   ├── */components/* small components, such as header and base dialogs
 │   ├── */images/* images used in the app, including favicon
+│   ├── */logger/* The logger for the app
 │   ├── */images/* Simple color console logger
 │   ├── */router/* The router class and any routing subclasses
-│   ├── */setup/* The 'main' class for starting the app
+│   ├── */setup/* The basic startup script for starting the app
 │   ├── */styles/* styling
 │   ├── */views/* The base view components (including mediator)
 │   ├── *constants.js* App constants
 │   ├── *index.html* html entry point
 │   ├── *index.js* javascript entry point
 │   └── *messages.js* App messages for mediation
+├── *.gitignore* The basic node git ignore
 ├── */test/* The mocha test files
 ├── *package.json* the whole package.json with every dependency and script, nothing is kept hidden
-├── *.eslintrc* eslint config
-├── *.babelrc* babel config (polyfills)
+├── *.babelrc* babel config for the build
 ├── *webpack.config.js* webpack config, it has a dev and prod environment
 └── *README.md* this file
 ```